 If you have clothes that you do not wear, but they are still in good condition, do not throw them away.
 First see if you have a family member or friend who wants the clothes.
 You can also try selling them online, and I will mention websites in my point below.
 Even though donating your clothes to a thrift store is better than tossing them in the trash, only 10-20% of the clothing that is donated will be sold locally.
 About half of the donations a thrift store receives will make it onto the shelves, and at most half of those clothes are sold.
 So what happens to the other 80-90% of donated clothes?
 About 25% of clothes will be sold second-hand abroad, 30% of clothes will be cut into rags for industrial use, 20% is reprocessed into fiber filling for furniture and home insulation, which leaves 5% of donated clothes ending up in the landfill.
 That may not seem like a lot, but worldwide hundreds of millions of pieces of clothing end up in the landfill each year.
 Even though donating is better than throwing your old clothes in the trash, it may not always be the best option especially if your clothing is not in good condition.
 To ensure that your donated clothing is not part of the 5% that ends up in the landfill, only donate clothes that are new or gently worn and do not donate clothes with holes, stains, bad smells, broken zippers, or missing buttons.
 If your clothes are not in good condition, you can try to repurpose them or you can donate them to a textile recycling center instead.

 Shopping at thrift stores is a great way to find affordable clothing, and you are able to give the clothing a second life.
 However, you do not know what you will find, and the thrift store might not have what you are looking for or they might not have your size, which can be frustrating.
 But, you may find treasures and you will not know until you go.
 Also local thrift stores often help out the community, and the thrift store in my parents’ city donates its profits to local nonprofits, community organizations, and individuals in need.
 In my city, one of my favorite thrift stores donates its profits to the Danish Cancer Society, which second-hand shops make up 12% of their funding.
 As well as physical thrift stores, you can buy and sell on online marketplaces like Depop, Mercari, Poshmark, thredUP, OfferUp, Vinted, Tradesy, eBay, and Facebook Marketplace.
-You can also browse Etsy for vintage and upcycled clothes.
+You can also browse Etsy for vintage and upcycled clothes or for clothing in more unique styles like gothic-lolita.
 By shopping online at second-hand marketplaces, it is easier to find the best bargains for what you are looking for, and most sellers will mention how many times they wore the clothing and if there is any damage.
 However, by shopping online there is always the possibility that the seller will not send you the clothing you purchased, so be sure to check the reviews of the seller before buying.
 Lastly, you can participate in clothing swap meetups where you and others trade clothes or you can even look into renting clothes.
 Buying second-hand or having a clothing swap is a great way to get new clothes without supporting the overproduction of clothing and contributing to the amount of clothing that ends up in the landfill.

 Shop Sustainble Brands